Premium Leather Briefcase Backpack

 - Vertical design moves with you - No more bumping into people in crowded environments

-- Provides piece of mind from 10+ years of continuous production
+- Provides peace of mind from 10+ years of continuous production

 - Our soft leather smells wonderful and will brighten any day!

-- New for 2021 - The anchor anchor points for the shoulder and backpack straps have been relocated to the rear panel to increase comfort and durability
+- New for 2022 - The anchor points for the shoulder and backpack straps have been relocated to the rear panel to increase comfort and durability

 A Leather Briefcase Backpack as Unique As You

-We created this design to stand apart from that, a handmade leather briefcase backpack combo that is unique as the people who chose to purchase one.
-Whether you choose our classic, pebble grain black or our vintage brown briefcase, each makes a statement as unique as you.
+We created this design to stand apart from that, a handmade leather briefcase backpack combo that is as unique as the people who chose to purchase one.
+Whether you choose our classic, pebble-grain black or our vintage brown briefcase, each makes a statement as unique as you.

 Many of the traditional briefcase touches are present in our design.
 But look closer and you'll see that not only does the bold design set it apart, but the details do as well.
 The beefy, riveted leather handle and the stainless steel finished metal clasp for the flap are familiar.
 But notice how the clasp does not attach to the exterior surface of the front flap as on most cases.

 It's attached to the underside surface allowing for a much cleaner and understated look.
-The chrome feet along the bottom edge will keep both the leather and the contents of the case safe from wear and tear, extending case life.
+The chrome feet along the bottom edge will keep both the leather and the contents of the case safe from wear and tear, extending the life of the case.
 The front panel loop is the safety catch attachment point for the removable pouches.

 For 2021, we've updated the design with features and improvements that came directly from customer input.
 When asked what additional features they wanted, customers answered overwhelming with "a place for cards and pens".

-For 2021, we've added an under flap organizer to our leather briefcase backpack similar to ones used on our other models.
-These gives every user a convenient place to store these items so often needed.
-We're happy to finally add this feature to this long running and very popular model.
+For 2022, we've added an under flap organizer to our leather briefcase backpack similar to the ones used on our other models.
+This gives every user a convenient place to store these items so often needed.
+We're happy to finally add this feature to this long-running and very popular model.

-Also new for 2021 is the relocation of the anchor points for the shoulder and backpack straps.
+Also new for 2022 is the relocation of the anchor points for the shoulder and backpack straps.
 Why is this important?
-This case has been in production for over 8 years.
+This case has been in production for over 10 years.
 You receive a lot of feedback in that time.
-Customer put our designs through their paces in the real world.
+Customers put our designs through their paces in the real world.
 If you listen, you can learn a lot.

 One of the biggest wear issues on the case was the attachment point of the shoulder strap and backpack straps.
 This was the same area the handle is riveted to on the main flap.
 This was great from a production standpoint as you are building something once that serves two functions.

-Long term customers reported back that over time, (in this case, a long time) the leather in this area would loose it's structural integrity.
+Long-term customers reported back that over time, (in this case, a long time) the leather in this area would lose its structural integrity.
 This is the most highly stressed area of the design.
-This was exasperated by a lack of maintainece for the hides.
-(MacCase recommends adding back oil to the hides each year to preserve softness, pliability and protect fro them weather).
+This was exasperated by a lack of maintenance for the hides.
+(MacCase recommends adding back oil to the hides each year to preserve softness, pliability, and protect them from the weather).

-By moving the mounting points to the rear panel, this long term stress is relieved.
-This increases the longevity of the case and creates and even greater value for our customers.
-It also allows the backpack straps to be mounted in a more natural away which increases overall comfort as well.
+By moving the mounting points to the rear panel, this long-term stress is relieved.
+This increases the longevity of the case and creates an even greater value for our customers.
+It also allows the backpack straps to be mounted in a more natural way which increases overall comfort as well.

 A Vertical Convertible

 Functionally, the Flight Case holds a wide variety of hardware including laptops up to 16" along with any tablet you need to carry with it.
-The padded, removable divider insures that the two will not come in contact, keeping them both safe.
-Other things like a writing folio, a three ring binder or printed reports will also fit.
+The padded, removable divider ensures that the two will not come in contact, keeping them both safe.
+Other things like a writing folio, a three-ring binder, or printed reports will also fit.

-As with any backpack, wearing the Flight Case this way allows for a hands free user experience and also distributes the weight more evenly across the body preventing fatigue.
+As with any backpack, wearing the Flight Case this way allows for a hands -ree user experience and also distributes the weight more evenly across the body preventing fatigue.

 How is Our Leather Briefcase Different From Our Flight Jacket?

 In a word, structure.
 The Flight Jackets are fully padded but unstructured.
-This full grain leather briefcase backpack, while looking radically different from a traditional brief, is built in a traditional way.
-The is a signature of MacCase design.
+This full-grain leather briefcase backpack, while looking radically different from a traditional brief, is built in a traditional way.
+This is a signature of MacCase design.
 We've become very good at taking a tried and true method and doing something completely new with it.

 While there are many sizes for the Jacket models, iPad, 13-inch, 15-inch and 16-inch, there is only one Flight Case.
 This leather hybrid briefcase backpack is for someone who likes the look of the Flight Jacket but needs a bit more room than these compact designs can provide.